 Email Marketing Usage

-1. There were an estimated 3.9 billion email users in the world in 2019 and this number is forecast to grow to 4.3 billion by 2023.
+1. There were an estimated 4 billion email users in the world in 2020 and this number is forecast to grow to 4.6 billion by 2025—a little more than half of the current global population.

 3. 46% of marketers consider email marketing an important lead generation tactic, while 47% consider it important for lead nurturing.